denniswong12/mars-rover-challenge/README.md

 # Mars Explorers Control System

+- This system is a Console application with user input via console and display results onto the console.
 - In this system, the surface of Mars is represented by a rectangular Plateau, starting from coordinate (0,0), following the x-axis and y-axis, user can define the size of it by entering the coordinate of the upper right hand corner of the Plateau.
-- On the Plateau with size bigger than 8, user can choose to randomly place some rocks and some aliens!
+- Aliens and Rocks can exist for Plateau with size bigger than 8, beware!
 - User can also add some Mars Rovers onto the Plateau, remember those Rovers can’t overlap with each other and of course not over the obstacles.
 The Rovers can’t be put outside of the Plateau as well.
 - When adding the Rovers, user need to specify the coordinate and the facing of it.
 The facing can be marked by:
     - N : North